 I read once that the reason iceberg lettuce became synonymous with "dinner salad" in this country is because it was the first kind of fresh produce we managed to ship across the country year round.

 Getting fresh produce in the dead of winter might have been a novelty in 1920, but in 2020 it's the norm.
-There is no excuse for boring, flavorless salad.
+What I'm saying is there's no excuse for boring, flavorless salad.

 One of the simplest ways to make any salad more interesting is to simply cut the veggies into very small pieces.
-The classic Israeli Chopped Salad is the perfect example.
+This classic Israeli Chopped Salad is the perfect example.

-Traditionally, Israeli Salad contains raw onions.
+Most traditional Israeli chopped salad recipes include raw diced onions.
 I find that raw onions are too pungent and have a way of overpowering the other veggies in this salad.
 Instead, I like to add chopped shallots to the pomegranate vinaigrette.

 Vinegar softens and rounds out the flavor of the shallots and the oil in the vinaigrette helps distribute their flavor throughout the entire salad.
 The effect is a distinct, yet subtle onion flavor that supports the other flavors in this salad instead of covering them up.